[view zooms out such that Zeeky H. Bomb is visible]

 - The AI system of the Alien's ship has a security system that functions just like DDR.
 After the AI declares her security code unbreakable, Dr. Cockroach busts out the moves and unlocks the system.

-- In Batman: The Movie (1966), Catwoman says it as Batman is pursuing the submarine in which the villains are escaping.
+- Batman: The Movie (1966).
+Catwoman says it to the Penguin after the United Underworld captures the United World delegates, just before they learn that Batman and Comic Book/Robin are pursuing the submarine in which the villains are escaping.

 - Westworld: Welcome to Westworld, where nothing can go wrong... go wrong... go wrong...